 - Sleep well and on time: Establish a sleep routine and get a lot of sleep and rest.
 Fatigue may also trigger RLS in many women.

-No, restless legs syndrome will not affect your baby.
+No, RLS will not affect your baby.
 However, there are certain medications that are prescribed for RLS that may have an adverse effect on the baby.
-Always discuss with your healthcare practitioner and seek approval before taking any medication.
+Always discuss the pros and cons with your healthcare practitioner and seek approval before taking any medication.

 Here are a few simple home remedies that can be used to relieve discomfort during RLS.

-- Soak your feet: Soak your feet in warm water that contains Epsom salts in it for 30 minutes.
-Post this dry your feet and rub a thin layer of Vicks Vaporub on the feet.
+- Soak your feet: Dissolve some Epsom salt in warm water and soak your feet in it for 30 minutes.
+Post this, dry your feet and rub a thin layer of Vicks Vaporub on the feet.

-- Eat bananas: Bananas are a good source of potassium which helps send nerve impulses and contract your muscles.
+- Eat bananas: Bananas are potassium-rich and help send nerve impulses and contract your muscles.
 Pregnant women are advised to include bananas in their diet.

 - Take supplements: With proper consultation with your doctor, you can start taking calcium, iron or magnesium supplements to relieve RLS.